A backup system for holding elections without government involvement

 The new constitution comes before the revolution

 With peaceful democratic revolutions, the new constitution must come before the revolution.
 If we haven’t all agreed on a new path, then there can be a Reign of Terror period as in France of the 1790s.
-But if we have a new plan (and most people can agree on it) then it is easy and safe to upgrade our democracies.
-Download the new Constitution here.
+But if we have a new plan (and a majority agrees on it) then it is easy and safe to upgrade our constitution.
+Then we can fix all the broken stuff at once.

 $12.7-billion per lawmaker?